xiaoxianyu-office/mm/skills/mechanics/SetProjectileDirection.md

 ## Description
-Sets the calling projectile's current direction to the given target
+Sets the calling projectile's movement direction to the given target

 ## Attributes